 Remember to always get advice from your certified trainer or healthcare expert if you are a complete newbie in fitness training.
 Each individual has their level of fitness and health to follow.

 Do leave me a comment if you have and I will interact back within 24 hours.

 ***The links contained in this post may result in a small commission if you opt to purchase the recommended product.
-As an Amazon Associate, I earn from qualifying purchases.
-Prices are exactly the same for you if your purchase is through an affiliate link or a non-affiliate link.
-You will not pay more by clicking through to the link.
+Prices are the same for you if your purchase is through an affiliate link or a non-affiliate link.
+You will not pay more by clicking through the link.
 Please see my Affiliate Disclaimer for more details.